ubcgga/ubcgga.github.io/_posts/2015-12-05-Leo's-Test-Post.md

 ---

 Did I do it Joey?
-I made a new category for us to throw up garbage posts and test out the platform (BlogTests).
-We can get rid of it though.
-Just wanted somewhere for now.
+I want to make a new category for us to throw up garbage posts and test out the platform (BlogTests) How do we do it?
 Also - how can we make a stronger physical/human crossover?
-How would you respond to this question?
+How would you respond to this question on the website - like... can you make comments on a post or something?
 Can you directly answer a post somehow?